University of Massachusetts Dartmouth: General information

 Each hall is staffed by a professional Resident Director, and 8–14 student Resident Assistants.
 Each Hall also features a Hall Council which plans events, holds elections, and engages with the larger residential population through Resident Student Association (a student-government organization for all residential students).

-Dining services

-There are multiple locations on Campus where food may be purchased.
-Food services are provided by Chartwells.

-Dining locations include The Marketplace, The Grove, an on-campus Wendy's, an on-campus Dunkin', The Birch Grill, an on-campus Starbucks in the Library, and several On-the-Go carts.

 Transportation

 On-campus transportation is provided by the university, which includes a campus-loop shuttle that makes several stops across the main campus, shuttle services to nearby stores and businesses, and shuttle services from the main campus to the satellite campuses.
 The university also manages a "safe-rides" program, which offers on-request shuttle services across the campus for students after the shuttle stops operating, and "safe-walk" services which offers a campus police officer to escort students when the safe-ride shuttle stops.
 Zipcar and bus charters are also offered on campus, and taxi services are available nearby.

 The shuttle stop outside the campus center also serves as a stop for the Southeastern Regional Transit Authority, which provides public bus services to New Bedford and Fall River at no cost to students.
 Daily bus service to Taunton and Boston is also offered via DATTCO buses.